 DO NOT LEAVE THE FIREPLACE UNATTENDED WHILE A NEW LOAD IS BEING FIRED HOT.
 DO NOT OVERFIRE.

-When you burn a new load of wood hot to heat up the wood, the fireplace and the chimney, the result will be a surge of heat from the fireplace.
+When you burn a new load of wood hot, the result will be a surge of heat from the fireplace.
 This heat surge is welcome when the room temperature is a little lower than desirable, but not welcome if the space is already warm.
 Therefore, allow each load of wood to burn down so that the space begins to cool off a little before loading.
 Letting the space cool before loading is one of the secrets to clean burning and effective zone heating.

-4.3.5 TURNING DOWN THE AIR SUPPLY
+4.3.5 Shutting down the air supply